Soldiers

 ***See exceptions for discharging with a criminal conviction below.

-Units should refer to Annex E in the ‘Unit guide to supporting non-British nationals’ on Dii for all details.
+Units should refer to Annex D in the unit guide to supporting non-British nationals.

-The full guidance can be found here on page 11 & 12, and says:
+The full guidance can be found at GOV.UK HM forces – applications on discharge on page 11 & 12, and says:

 “They must not be regarded an overstayer if they have not had any form of leave since they ceased to be exempt from immigration control.
 This is regardless of how long ago they were discharged.